decalage2/oletools/oletools/doc/olevba.md

 Alternatively, the VBA_Parser method **extract_all_macros** returns the same results as a list of tuples.

-### Extract Experimental Deobfuscated VBA Macro Source Code

-The method **reveal** extracts, decompresses, and deofuscates VBA source code into a single string.

-Example:

-    :::python
-    print vbaparser.reveal()

 ### Analyze VBA Source Code

 Since version 0.40, the VBA_Parser class provides simpler methods than VBA_Scanner to analyze all macros contained in a file:

-The methods **scan** or **scan_summary** from the class **VBA_Parser** can be used to scan the source code of all VBA modules to find obfuscated strings, suspicious keywords, IOCs, auto-executable macros, etc.
+The method **analyze_macros** from the class **VBA_Parser** can be used to scan the source code of all VBA modules to find obfuscated strings, suspicious keywords, IOCs, auto-executable macros, etc.

-scan() takes an optional argument include_decoded_strings: if set to True, the results will contain all the encoded strings found in the code (Hex, Base64, Dridex) with their decoded value.
+analyze_macros() takes an optional argument show_decoded_strings: if set to True, the results will contain all the encoded strings found in the code (Hex, Base64, Dridex) with their decoded value.
-By default, it will include the strings which contain printable characters only.
+By default, it will only include the strings which contain printable characters.

-**VBA_Parser.scan()** returns a list of tuples (type, keyword, description), one for each item in the results.
+**VBA_Parser.analyze_macros()** returns a list of tuples (type, keyword, description), one for each item in the results.

 - type may be either 'AutoExec', 'Suspicious', 'IOC', 'Hex String', 'Base64 String', 'Dridex String' or 'VBA obfuscated Strings'.